Skip to content

 ROSE Mind Map and Flow Diagram

-• Express, build and run different Active Learn workflows in minutes.
+• Express, build and run different surrogate building workflows on HPC such as Active, and Reinforcement Learning workflows in minutes.

-• Seamless Execution of Complex Active Learning Workflows across diverse computing platforms:
+• Seamless Execution of Complex ML surrogate building Workflows on HPC across diverse computing platforms:

 • Local desktops and laptops